09khushi09/connect/README.md

 - **SQL Injection Protection**: Drizzle ORM with parameterized queries
 - **CORS Configuration**: Secure cross-origin requests

-## Deployment

-The application is ready for deployment on Replit or any Node.js hosting platform.

-### Replit Deployment
-1. Ensure all environment variables are set
-2. The application will automatically deploy with the configured workflow

 ### Manual Deployment
 1. Build the application: `npm run build`